Muhliscm/deployed-/20210909-Sample superstore/readme.md

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
-The purpose of this project is to create a power report for sales analysis of store
+The purpose of this project is to create a power bi report for sales analysis of store

 ### Methods Used